ppy/osu-wiki/news/2023/2023-10-08-osu-mania-world-cup-2023.md

 First and foremost, congratulations to the United States of America for standing atop the podium!
 This is the second time they managed to reach the coveted 1st place spot since 2015.
 Suffice to say, the team - although with different rosters - has participated ever since the tournament's humble beginnings.
 This feat cannot be understated, and despite the multiple frustrations reaching 2nd and 3rd place multiple times, they managed to snatch the gold medal from everyone else!

-Why is this a big feat you may ask?
-Getting 1st place isn't easy, that much is obvious.
-Meeting the former 4K Champion after being bested in the Finals in the tournament's decisive Grand Finals match, *now that's scary~*.
+Why is this a big feat, you may ask?
+Getting first place isn't easy, that much is obvious; but meeting the former 4K World Champion in the tournament's decisive Grand Finals match? *Now that's scary~*.
 For those who missed it, we suggest [checking the VOD of the match](https://www.twitch.tv/videos/1933741044) at your own leisure!

 Regardless of the outcome, this tournament was full of surprises to everyone.
 You could feel the tension in the air in every match.
 Every map, every note, every millisecond counted.
 Even for a tournament as high caliber as the official World Cup is supposed to be expectations were not only met, but surpassed.
 All teams gave their best, and their efforts were not for naught.
 Their display of skills will always be looked at in awe!

-But players aren't the only factor at play in tournaments.
-The amount of time and effort sunk in to prepare for something like this cannot be underestimated.
+But players aren't the only factor to consider in tournaments; the amount of time and effort sunk in to prepare for something like this cannot be underestimated.
 It is thanks to all staff members that the community was able to enjoy this 10th edition as smoothly as they did!

-Most importantly, thank you - the reader - for supporting the players, the staff team, and the community.
+Most importantly, thank you — the reader — for supporting the players, the staff team, and the community.
 Passion drives these projects forwards.
 Your passion towards the end product is just as valuable as the passion showcased by all members in the team involved!
 Lets hope for 2024 to be just as full of surprises.

 ## Highlights